 An addiction to opiates is a very serious problem that can be best treated in an inpatient rehabilitation setting.
-A medical detoxification is often necessary to deal with the to help individuals get through the physical withdrawal.
-Detox may be paired with medication-assisted therapy can help as well to make withdrawals easier to handle.
-A medical detox is just the first step in the healing process and should be followed up by inpatient care that is tailored the the person’s individual needs.
+Medical detoxification is often necessary to deal with them to help individuals get through the physical withdrawal.
+A detox may be paired with medication-assisted therapy can help as well to make withdrawals easier to handle.
+Medical detox is just the first step in the healing process and should be followed up by inpatient care that is tailored to the person’s individual needs.

 Begin Your Road To Recovery Today

-If you or someone you care about is struggling with opiates, call Swift River today at (888) 910-1164 to speak with a treatment specialist.
+If you or someone you care about is struggling with opiates, call Vertava Health of Massachusetts today at (888) 910-1164 to speak with a treatment specialist.